-All of the Borrowings for the Company are considered Senior Debt.
-For the six months ended June 30, 2018 and June 30, 2017, the Company issued notes with a fair value of approximately \$4,856,092 and \$3,374,947 respectively.
+All of the Company's Borrowings are considered senior debt.
+For the year ended December 31, 2018 and December 31, 2017, the Company issued structured notes with a fair value of approximately \$8,970,109 and \$7,698,591 respectively.

-Certain senior debt securities are denominated in various non U.S. dollar currencies and may be structured to provide a return that is linked to equity, credit, commodity or other indices (e.g., the consumer price index).
+Certain senior debt securities are denominated in various non-U.S. dollar currencies and primarily structured to provide a return that is linked to equity, credit, commodity or other indices (e.g., the consumer price index).
+Senior debt also may be structured to be callable by the Company or extendible at the option of holders of the senior debt securities.

-Senior Debt - Structured Borrowings

-The Company's index-linked or equity-linked borrowings include various structured instruments whose payments and redemption values are linked to the performance of a specific index (e.g., Standard & Poor's 500), a basket of stocks, or a specific equity security.
-To minimize the exposure from such instruments, the Company has entered into various swap contracts and purchased options that effectively convert the borrowing costs into floating rates based upon LIBOR.
-The Company carries the entire structured borrowings at fair value.
+Senior Debt - Borrowings (structured notes).
+The Company's Borrowings primarily include notes carried and managed on a fair value basis.
+These include instruments whose payments and redemption values are linked to the performance of a specific index, a specific equity security, a commodity, a credit exposure, and instruments with various interest-rate-related features including step-ups, step-downs, and zero coupons.
+To minimize the exposure from such instruments, the Company has entered into various swap contracts and purchased options that effectively convert the borrowing costs into floating rates.
+The Company carries the entire Borrowings (structured notes) at fair value.
 The swaps and purchased options used to economically hedge the embedded features are derivatives and also are carried at fair value.
-Changes in fair value related to the structured borrowings and economic hedges are reported in Trading revenues.
-See Notes 2 and 4 for further information on structured borrowings.
+Changes in fair value related to the Borrowings (structured notes) and economic hedges are reported in Trading revenues.
+See Notes 2 and 4 for further information on Borrowings (structured notes).